-Garam Masala in an aromatic blend of ground spices common in Indian cuisines.
-The name translates to “hot spices", and often includes dozens of ingredients.
+Garam Masala is an aromatic blend of ground spices common in Indian cuisines.
+The name translates to "warming spices" or "hot spices", and often includes dozens of ingredients.
 If you're a fan of Indian food, this is an ingredient you need in your spice cabinet.

 Garam masala ingredients and flavors vary from region to region, reflecting personal tastes and available ingredients.
 For example, the spice is mixed with black pepper in the northern regions of India.
 In the Southern regions, garam masala is mixed with red chilies to add more flavor.
 All in all, some blends can be made with more than 32 ingredients.

 Typical ingredients in garam masala include some or all of the following: